If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 The Topics Covered in this Article Are Listed Below:

-- Can I Get a Remortgage While Self-Employed?
+- Can I Get a Remortgage When Self Employed?

-- Is It Hard to Get a Remortgage if You're Self-Employed?
+- Is It Hard to Get a Self Employed Remortgage?

 - Can I Get a Remortgage with 2 Jobs?

-- Can I Get a Remortgage Whether Self-Employed or Employed?
+- Can I Get a Remortgage for Self Employed and Employed?

-Lending money is always concerned with risk and being employed doesn’t necessarily make a person more or less risky.
-Risk is assessed based on many factors, and income is only one of those factors.
-For instance, a self-employed person who can afford payments and has a spotless credit history is less risky than an employed person who has a low credit score.
-Unfortunately, you’ll have to provide more evidence of income than an employed person.
-As a self-employed individual, you’ll need:
+Lending money is always concerned with risk, and being employed doesn’t necessarily make a person more or less of a risk.
+Risk is assessed based on many factors, and income is just one of those factors.
+For example, a self employed person who can afford the payments and has a spotless credit history is less risky than an employed person with a low credit score.
+Unfortunately, you’ll need to provide more evidence of income than an employed person.

 - SA302 forms or a tax overview from HMRC